simsamelie/simsamelie.github.io/_posts/2025-07-15-celeb_classifier.md

 <img width="716" height="735" alt="Untitled" src="https://github.com/user-attachments/assets/9e0f314b-0610-458e-a7a3-9e79dc988e4d" />

 One thing I noticed immediately about the data is that some photos contained images of multiple people!
-Cleaning the data is dfinitely necessary here, but first I must train the model.
+Cleaning the data is definitely necessary here, but first I must train the model.

       learn = vision_learner(dls, resnet18, metrics=error_rate)
       learn.fine_tune(4) #I used 4 epochs here since 5 lead to some overfitting